 - How do I know that I have a space on campus?

-Students who complete a 2023-2024 housing application and are not on the waitlist have a space on campus.
+Students who successfully complete a 2024-2025 housing application and are not on the waitlist, will have a space on campus.
 You can verify your application by logging in to My Housing and selecting “Application” from the menu.

 - How do I know if I am on the waitlist?

-Once the waitlist is activated, any student who applies will see the message in the application portal that they are applying for the 2023-2024 Housing Waitlist.
+Once the waitlist is activated, any student who applies will see a message in the My Housing portal that they are applying for the 2024-2025 Housing Waitlist.
 Students should complete the application and sign their contract to be added to the waitlist.
 They will receive a waitlist number and may view their waitlist number at any time by logging into My Housing and viewing their 2024-2025 Housing Application.
-Students who cancel off the waitlist do not pay a cancellation penalty.
+Students who cancel while on the waitlist do not pay a cancellation penalty.